hustf/BitmapMaps.jl/README.md

 <img src="resource/bitmap_detail.png" alt = "resource/bitmap_detail.png" style="display: inline-block; margin: 0 auto; max-width: 640px">

 The example includes default elevation contours every 100 m with a fatter curve at 1000 m.
-The map projection is, unusually, follows the UTM grid, which is shown with 1 km spacing.
+The map projection,, unusually, follows the UTM grid, which is shown with 1 km spacing.

 # How does it do it?